-4.3 Global optimization search
+5.3 Global optimization search

-Global optimization is one of possible calculation types in USPEX (see optimizer in 4.2).
-As the title suggests, it is search for global optimum of some property over certain configuration space.
+Global optimization is one of possible types of calculation in USPEX (see optimizer in Section 5.2).
+As the title suggests it performs search for global optimum of some property over certain configuration space.
 Such search is done by sampling this space iteration by iteration.
-Sample for this space is called population.
+Sample of this space is called population.
 Target configuration space is described with parameters block target, property to be optimized with optType parameter and sampling method with selection block.

 '''

-{

 type: GlobalOptimizer

 target: {...}

 selection: {...}

 optType: ...

-}

 '''

-variable target

-Meaning: Specifies the target space of search
+target : Specifies the target space of search

-Available targets:
+Available types: